 Embrace the fact that not everyone will like it at first

 Trying out new chat and project apps at work seemed like a godsend for people who hate email.
 And, of course, it seemed like hell to people who really love their Outlook 2016, or just don’t want to leave Skype.

 The same will happen to you.
 Not everyone will be on-board because old habits die hard.
 Heck, nobody really wants to invest the time to learn new software if they feel safe (but frustrated) with what they have right now.

 This is the part where you calmly give them time and space.
 Don’t force everyone to abandon Outlook the very same second.
 Don’t get angry when they vocally complain about your new app.
 Too many complaining voices is bad, but if it’s just a few, then just give them time and offer help if they need it.

-Ignore complains like “I don’t like how it looks.” or “This is dumb.”
-When the gmail team first redesigned gmail almost a decade ago, people were violently furious.
+Ignore complaints like “I don’t like how it looks.” or “This is dumb.”
+When the Gmail team first redesigned Gmail almost a decade ago, people were violently furious.
 Negative comments – about the design we know and love today – flooded every orifice of the internet.
 Because folks just didn’t want to lose this hot mess:

-After the dust settled, we all realised time is a construct, nothing matters, there are more important things in life… and moved on.
+After the dust settled, we all realized time is a construct, nothing matters, there are more important things in life… and moved on.